NathanLib/Tripset/final/readme.md

 # Welcome to Tripset!

+To launch the project on my **CODIO**, you will normally just have to do `npm start`

-In order to make the project work properly on **CODIO**, some preliminary manipulations are necessary - we apologize for this inconvenience.
+But in case something goes wrong, some manipulations are necessary - we apologize for this inconvenience.

 ## Step One
 Edit the file **package.json**